 “Sebastian was an incredible support throughout that first year, but increasingly as we had more and more questions, we started to feel bad about constantly having to turn to this amazing, highly in-demand surgeon for questions which may or may not be important”.

-This is where the Complex Colorectal Service becomes invaluable.
+This is where the Colorectal and Pelvic Reconstruction Service becomes invaluable.
 For families like Jack’s, they will now receive a holistic, exceptional care throughout their whole RCH journey.
 By providing families with a dedicated nurse to answer all of their questions, and to provide psychological and social support to families, they’ll be best empowered to take control of the care of their loved ones.

-“Having been on this journey for 18 months so far, I have no doubt about the immeasurable impact this will have on families like ours.
+“Having been on this journey for two years so far, I have no doubt about the immeasurable impact this will have on families like ours.
 Having someone on call who understands the patient background and the intricacies of conditions like Hirschsprung’s, who can support both the patient and the parents, will help families be so much more comfortable and confident; it’s a wonderful initiative,” said Michelle.

-For Jack, his RCH journey is still just starting, and with the help of the Complex Colorectal Service, his family is confident that they’re in the right hands for Jack’s journey ahead.
+For Jack, his RCH journey is still just starting, and with the help of the Colorectal and Pelvic Reconstruction Service, his family is confident that they’re in the right hands for Jack’s journey ahead.
 Until then, they’re focusing on keeping Jack happy and healthy, and enjoying life with him.